seulkiyeom/LRP_Pruning_toy_example/README.md

                         settings.
   --analyze, -a         Calls a function to analyze the previously generated
                         log file.
-If --analyze is passed (but not --generate) the script will analyze the log specified via --logdir and draw some figures or write some tables.
+If --analyze is passed (but not --generate) the script will analyze the log specified via --logfile and draw some figures or write some tables.
   --ranklog, -rl        Triggers a generation of scripts (when using -g), and
                         an evaluation output and analysis (when using -a) for neuron rank corellations and and neuron set